fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/Start-AzureRMAutomationRunbook.md

 ```

 ## DESCRIPTION
-The **Start-AzureRmAutomationRunbook** cmdlet starts an azure_2 Automation runbook job.
+The **Start-AzureRmAutomationRunbook** cmdlet starts an Azure Automation runbook job.
 Specify the ID or name of a runbook.

 ## EXAMPLES